moorepants/tu-delft-promotion/associate-vision-statement.rst

 Lastly, I want to create a research consortium of bicycle companies and TU Delft researchers with the intent to identify common research needs across industry which we can tackle for broad societal benefit.
-Hosting the conference here at TU Delft, will be part of the catalyst for this.
+Hosting the BMD 2023 conference here at TU Delft, will be part of the catalyst for this.

 Education
 =========